neilajero/neilajero/README.md

 ## Hello, I'm Neil, here 👋

 ### About me
 I have been working in an IT industry for 19 years now.
 Experienced working on a startup company at earlier stage of my career exposed to Java technologies.
-And then moved to a consulting firm that exposed me on a variety of technologies and roles.
+And then moved to a consulting firm that exposed me on a variety of technologies (i.e C#.NET, AEM) and roles.
 And now working in an enterprise organization as Technical Architect focus on cloud migration/engineering (i.e AWS) work.

 Currently engaged with a hybrid work.
 Reporting in the office from time to time but working from home is still the best option in my opinion for IT staff as I can save time from the traffic in the Metro Manila and put it in a more on a productive type of work like learning new stuff that can help the team.